Twitch setup for always-on channels

 Add the 247 channel to Suggested Channels

-On the main Twitch account, add the dedicated 247 account to Suggested Channels under the Featured Content area.
+On the main Twitch account, add the dedicated 247 account to Suggested Channels under Featured Content.
 Put it near the top of the list.

 02